Basilica and Convent of San Francisco, Lima: History

-Description of the facade and determination of its style
+Due to ongoing restoration efforts by the Metropolitan Municipality of Lima that target the Historic Centre of Lima, the main square has been closed to the public since August 2022 due to a dispute between the local government and the Franciscan order, who administer the site, stemming from the demolition of a wall that enclosed the area considered by both UNESCO and local authorities as a public space.
+During these efforts, the crypt of the former Church of Our Lady of Solitude—demolished in 1669—was discovered.

+In June 2025, the Constitutional Court of Peru ruled in favour of the Municipality, stating that the barrier—built in 1989—had no patrimonial value and that its removal on February 5, 2022, was part of a legitimate restoration plan by the city, authorising the continuation of restoration works soon after.

+Exterior

 The facade is in a Liman Baroque style, with grace and monumentality.
 A rhythmic bossage runs through its walls that in its upper part is adorned by a wooden balustrade.

-Description of its interior
+Interior

 The main altar is in a Neoclassical style.
 The interior also features the catacombs and the museum, the portal, the chapter house and the cloister.
 Crossing the threshold of its main doorway and to the left side is a memorial plaque of marble, with the emblem of the Holy See, with the following words engraved:

 Sacristy

 The sacristy of the main temple is one of the current jewels of the Franciscan temple.
 The works of the sacristy were completed in 1729, highlighting its portal, made in 1729 by the ensign Lucas de Meléndez.
 Its vault was deteriorated as a result of the 1966 earthquake.
 It was restored in the 1990s with the help of the Spanish government.
-It has a chest of drawers made in 1650 with reliefs of saints in its interior, intended to store clothing and liturgical vestments, and houses an important series of paintings of the Apostolate attributed to the Francisco de Zurbarán Workshop.
+It has a chest of drawers made in 1650 with reliefs of saints in its interior, intended to store clothing and liturgical vestments, and houses an important series of paintings of the apostolado attributed to the Francisco de Zurbarán Workshop.